-Our first oncology product candidate, GRANITE, is a personalized neoantigen-based immunotherapy.
-It is being evaluated in the Phase 2 portion of a Phase 1/2 clinical study in combination with checkpoint inhibitors for patients with microsatellite stable colorectal cancer (MSS CRC) who have progressed on FOLFOX/FOLFIRI therapy and a second cohort for patients with gastro-esophageal cancer who have progressed on chemotherapy.
-GRANITE was granted Fast Track designation by the U.S. Food and Drug Administration for the treatment of MSS CRC.
+Our first oncology program, GRANITE, is an individualized neoantigen-based immunotherapy.
+GRANITE is being evaluated in a Phase 2/3 study evaluating GRANITE as a maintenance treatment in patients with newly diagnosed, metastatic microsatellite-stable colorectal cancer (MSS-CRC) who have completed FOLFOX- bevacizumab induction therapy.
+GRANITE was granted Fast Track designation by the U.S. Food and Drug Administration for the treatment of MSS-CRC.

-For each patient, our personalized immunotherapy will start with a routine clinical biopsy.
-We then utilize our in-house sequencing capabilities with the tumor sample and apply our proprietary EDGE™ platform to derive a set of predicted patient-specific neoantigens likely to be presented on the patient’s tumor.
-Using these predicted neoantigens, we will then design a personalized immunotherapy containing the relevant neoantigens to be administered by simple intramuscular injection.
+For each patient, our individualized immunotherapy starts with a routine clinical biopsy.
+We then sequence the tumor sample in-house and apply our proprietary EDGE™ platform to derive a set of predicted patient-specific neoantigens likely to be presented on the patient’s tumor.
+Using these predicted neoantigens, we will then design an individualized immunotherapy containing the relevant neoantigens to be administered by simple intramuscular injection.
 We intend to deliver the immunotherapy in a community oncology setting where a vast majority of cancer patients are treated.

 Routine FFPE clinical biopsy as input material

 AI model for tumor antigen prediction trained on human tumor data

 Patient specific predicted neoantigens inserted into Gritstone immunotherapy

 Immunotherapy administered in conjuction with checkpoint inhibitors